SteffenKockel/pyduin/README.md

 ## What?

-A pyhton wrapper for arduino.
+A pyhton wrapper for Arduino and other IOT devices such as ESP.
+It aims to support everything, that platformio supports.
 It consists of two parts

 * A python library for arduino, pin, pinmode
-* An arduino firmware
+* A firmware to be loaded onto the device

-## What for?
+### What for?

-To interact seamless with an arduino from within python.
-Once an arduino has the correct firmware applied, one can set pin modes, pin states, pwm values and more.
+To interact seamless with an Arduino from within python.
+Once an Arduino has the correct firmware applied, one can set pin modes, pin states, pwm values and more.
 It can

-* Download dependencies (IDE, libraries, Arduino.mk)
-* Flash arduinos
-* Control arduino pins (if flashed with `pyduin.ino`)

-The code is als intended to be used and originates from a [crossbar.io](https://crossbar.io) prowered server that constantly holds the Serial connection to the arduino and converts the output to JSON.
-The CLI wrapper was written to ease the arduino handling in the context of python based projects.

-## How to install?

-Currently, only pip installs are available.
-At least Debian distributions are planned to get a package.
+This makes it easy to wire a sensor to an IOT device, connect it to the computer and start working with the sensor values in Python.
+The library supports:

+- Analog read and write
+- Digital read and write
+- OneWire
+-
+### Installation

+Only `pip` installs are available.

 ```bash
 pip install pyduin
 ```

+## Usage

-### As python module
+## As python module

 After installation the `pyduin` module can be imported.
 ```python